-Welcome to the website representing composer, performer and lecturer Simon Vincent.
+Welcome to the website representing composer and performer Simon-Mary Vincent.

 On this page you will find Simon’s newsletter, as well as updates to the video archive containing interviews and performances.

 St. Hugh’s Foundation for the Arts: Artists Respond Awards 2021

 I am honoured to be a recipient as part of the latest round of St. Hugh’s Foundation for the Arts Artists Respond awards.

 The St. Hugh’s Foundation has always played a important role in supporting artists, but its work is currently more vital than ever during this crucial time for the arts.